howardisaacson/Introduction-to-Astronomy-Research-2018/Week9_ADS_research_project/README.md

 - Discussion of Final Reserach project.

 ### Tutorial: Using SAO/NASA ADS
 The Abstract data service is used by Astronomers and other researchers to follow current research and find past research articles that will be cited in their work and used as references.
-The new web interface for the ADS is a user friendly and efficient way to search refereed and ArXive research articles by title, author, abstract and date.
+The new web interface for the ADS is a user friendly and efficient way to search refereed and ArXiv research articles by title, author, abstract and date.

 ### Discussion of Final Research Project